top of page

 Being responsible

-Being responsible means you accept control for your thoughts and actions.
+Being responsible means you accept control of your thoughts and actions.
 It means you will keep your commitments.
 It means you will be a good steward over those who you have been entrusted.

 Being responsible is a way of demonstrating respect.